abey79/vsketch/docs/overview.rst

 Most popular IDE and editors have such a command (e.g. ``charm`` for PyCharm, ``code`` for VSCode, ``mate`` for TextMate, etc.).
 Again, setting the ``VSK_EDITOR`` environment variable enables this feature permanently.

+The "like" button will save an SVG the current sketch to a directory named ``output`` next to the sketch source file.
+The output directory can be overridden with the ``--output-dir`` option, or with the ``VSK_OUTPUT_DIR`` environment variable.

 Exporting SVG with ``vsk save``
 -------------------------------